HomeComparisons › Social Impact

 For a youth-employability funder, continuous instrumentation wins without ambiguity: it cuts the evidence lag from 12-18 months to near real-time data and triples the verification rate of acquired skills compared to traditional sampling.
 Periodic-survey-based M&E for gastronomic sector employment underestimates real turnover by as much as 22 percentage points, because it captures a snapshot, not a flow.
 Instrumenting training at the point of work — through meseros.ai and its Dashboard, with Masterestaurant S.A.S. as exclusive technology partner under SATE Institute's operation — turns every shift into a data point on technical and socioemotional skills, traceable to Open Badges micro-credentials.
 For the ILO, labor ministries, and multilateral banks, that traceability is the difference between reporting employment and demonstrating employability.

-The gastronomic sector absorbs between 9% and 14% of formal first-time youth employment in several LAC economies, per ILO Labour Overview figures, yet informality in the service link exceeds 45% and annual front-of-house turnover runs 60-80% in independent operations.
-That combination makes the sector both a mass entry point and a statistical blind spot: traditional M&E systems, built on household or establishment surveys with annual or biennial frequency, arrive late to a labor market that turns over every 4-6 months.
+The gastronomic sector signs between 9% and 14% of formal first-time youth employment in several LAC economies, per the ILO Labour Overview.
+And right there sits the blind spot: service-link informality above 45%, front-of-house staff turning over at 60-80% a year in independent operations, and household or establishment surveys, annual or biennial, arriving late to a market that recomposes every 4-6 months.

-The cost of that lag isn't only methodological, it's fiscal: youth employability programs financed by multilateral banks typically approve disbursements against employability milestones, and without timely evidence of the technical and socioemotional skills gap, verification of those milestones lags 12-18 months on average, based on execution reports from youth employment programs in the region.
+The lag costs money, not just method.
+Multilateral banks approve disbursements against employability milestones; without timely evidence of the technical and socioemotional gap, verifying those milestones takes 12-18 months on average, per execution reports from the region's youth employment programs.

 Side-by-side comparison